 Create content that helps your persona define what is important to them in managing the symptom identified in the Awareness stage, and educate them on solutions.

 Your buyer is now ready to make a purchase decision.
 They may just need a final nudge that yours is the best solution for them.
-You will know what factors are most critical to their decision criteria, whether its cost, flexibility in supply, capability or experience, so you can create content that demonstrates how your solution is the best option.
+You will know what factors are most critical to their decision criteria, whether cost, flexibility in supply, capability or experience, so you can create content demonstrating that your solution is the best option.
 Bear in mind who helps them make the final decision too.

 Distributing and optimising your content

 A content map is not just about creating the content but also about ensuring your audience can find it.

 Your buyer persona profiles should guide how you distribute your content.
 For example, if you know your personas regularly use and trust LinkedIn, this is an ideal platform to promote your content.
 You can also ensure your content is optimised for them to find.
 Knowing their behaviours, experiences, and preferences will help you decide how to phrase a title, what calls to action to use, and which keywords to target.

 Once you have created a content plan, you can decide which content you will produce, when, and who will create it.